The Asset Management Review: United Arab Emirates

 iii Real property

 Historically, real estate has been the asset of choice for investors in the UAE, despite the precipitous drop in value during the financial crisis.
-2013 and 2014 saw a dramatic surge in prices, but the government has taken steps to regulate the market through limited loans and mortgages, imposing transfer fees on sales and limiting certain investment structures.
+The years 2013 and 2014 saw a dramatic surge in prices, but the government has taken steps to regulate the market through limited loans and mortgages, imposing transfer fees on sales and limiting certain investment structures.

 Real estate companies and funds in the UAE continue to seek public listings allowing these companies to raise funds while enabling investors to gain direct exposure to prime real estate assets.
 Following the high-profile listing on the DFM of Dubai Parks and Resorts (a Meraas Holding group company) in 2014, raising approximately US$680 million, and DAMAC Properties' trading of global depository notes on the London Stock Exchange and the IPO of ENBD REIT for US$105 million in early 2017, the real estate capital markets have largely dried up.